Stats.Blue

 • The results of the ANOVA $F$-test are approximately correct when the largest sample standard deviation is no more than twice as large as the smallest sample standard deviation.

-Variable Names (optional):
+Group/Treatment Names (optional):

 Sample data goes here (enter numbers in columns):